Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose during the session, reaching slightly above 6040.
+The S&P 500 futures reached 5918.25 early in the session and the reversed, rising back into the 5970s.

 9:35 a.m.
 New York time